pspanoudakis/System-Programming-Projects/README.md

 The the number of Countries and of Viruses is quite limited, so the use of an Array and a Linked List respectively does not have a big impact in the app performance.

-### travelMonitor and Monitor execution flow
+### `travelMonitor` and `Monitor` execution flow
-The parent process scans the input directory specified by the user for Country directories, and assigns the directories in the child Monitors (Round-Robin).
+The parent process scans the input directory specified by the user for Country directories, and assigns the directories to the child Monitors (Round-Robin).
 If the number of Monitors specified by the user is greater than the number of found directories, the parent process will create the same number of children as the countries.

 The parent sends all required information to the created child processes (buffer size, bloom filter size, as well as the country directories assign to each child), and then waits to receive each child Bloom Filters (and to "merge" the Bloom Filters related to the same Virus).

 Each child process receives the required information by the parent and scans all the files in the assigned directories for Vaccination Records, which are processed and stored.
 When done with file processing, each child sends the Bloom Filters of each virus to the parent process, and then enters a "listening" loop to accept and process requests/signals sent by the parent.

 After the parent has obtained all the Bloom Filters, it enters "command line" mode and expects user commands from `stdin`.

 ### Pipe I/O & Process communication
 Each process uses a buffer (with the buffer size the user has selected) to read/write data from/to a pipe.
 The buffer size can be as small as 1 byte.

 When the parent process wants to request certain information from a child Monitor, it writes any required arguments in the Monitor write pipe, and notifies the Monitor by sending SIGUSR2.
 Then the parent monitor opens the read pipe for this Monitor to receive the Monitor answer.
 At the same time, the child Monitor receives the sent information, executes the command and sends the answer to the parent.

 The only exception is in the `/addVaccinationRecords` command, where the parent process just sends a SIGUSR1 to the Monitor that handles the specified country, and then opens the read pipe to receive the updated Bloom Filters from the Monitor.

 In `/searchVaccinationStatus` (as well as in the beginning when receiving all the child Monitor Bloom Filters), the parent process uses `select()` to choose the Monitor to receive data from.
 In this way, a slower Monitor will not prevent the parent from receiving the data of other, faster Monitors.